-Public Wi-Fi hotspots are everywhere.
+Public wifi hotspots are everywhere.
 Your favorite coffee shop has one.
 Your local library has one and many buses, planes and trains have them too.
-Hotspots are great ways to save mobile data on your phone or get online on your laptop when traveling.
+Public hotpots are great ways to save mobile data on your phone or get online on your laptop when traveling.
 But could that convenience put you at risk?
 The answer, unfortunately, is yes.

-Many public Wi-Fi hotspots are unsecured or poorly secured, which could expose you to dangers ranging from annoying to serious.
+Many public wifi hotspots are unsecured or poorly secured, which could expose you to dangers ranging from annoying to serious.
 An attacker may see exactly what pages you visit and anything that you type into those sites, including your home address, telephone number, and other personal information.
-Ordering an item online may expose your credit-card information.
-Your device could be infected with malware, especially if the hotspot itself has been compromised or is malicious.
-For most people, figuring out whether a hotspot is safe is just not practical.
+Your file sharing can be visible and ordering an item online may expose your credit-card information.
+Your device could be infected with malware, especially if the public hotspot itself has been compromised or is malicious.
+For most people, figuring out whether a public hotspot is safe is just not practical.
 But how can you protect yourself online when you can’t trust your Internet connection?

-One of the best solutions is to use a virtual private network, commonly known as a VPN.
-A VPN securely routes your Internet traffic through a server so that websites see the server’s IP address rather than yours while the hotspot sees only that you are connected to the server.
-That way, you can bypass a hotspot’s questionable security, since the encrypted VPN connection hides what you are doing from the Wi-Fi network.
+One of the best ways to stay safe on public wifi networks is to use a virtual private network, commonly known as a VPN.
+A VPN securely encrypts and routes your Internet traffic through a server so that websites see the server’s IP address rather than yours, while the hotspot sees only that you are connected to the server.
+That way, you can bypass a public hotspot’s questionable security, since the encrypted VPN connection hides what you are doing from the wifi network.

-The Opera browser VPN also comes with a handy feature to help you get the best results from your online searches.
+The Opera browser’s VPN also comes with a handy feature to help you get the best results from your online searches.
 If you search for “hardware stores near me” with most VPNs, your results may be based on the location of the VPN server, which could be in another country or at least not anywhere near you.
 With Opera, you can bypass the VPN feature for searches.
-Simply enable the option in the VPN settings, and requests sent to your default search engine will be exempt from the VPN.
-You’ll be able to get the right results based on your location without compromising the rest of your Internet use.
+Simply enable the option in your VPN settings, and requests sent to your default search engine will be exempt from the VPN.
+You’ll be able to get the right search results based on your location, while staying safe and secure on public wifi.

-Online privacy is a complicated subject, but staying safe on public Wi-Fi doesn’t need to be.
-The next time you need to use a public hotspot, try switching on the browser VPN feature in Opera for a simple, safe way to protect yourself online.
+Online privacy is a complicated subject, but safety on public wifi doesn’t need to be.
+The next time you need to use a public wifi hotspot, like your favorite coffee shop, try switching on the browser VPN feature in Opera for a simple, safe way to protect yourself online.

-Curious to know more about the browser VPN in Opera for Android?
+Curious to know more about VPN in Opera for your Android phone?
 Check out this article on our blog.